GitLab plugin

 Click Save.

 A configurable data stream allows you to easily create new data streams specific to your needs, by entering information into a form, such as metric names or queries.
-Configurable data streams have a + before the name, and once new data streams have been created they show in the normal list of data streams.
+Configurable data streams have a cog icon next to their name in the tile editor.

-Any data streams you create can be edited from Settings > Data Streams.
+Any data stream you create can be edited by clicking the edit button (pencil) next to it in the tile editor, and also from Settings > Advanced > Data Streams.

 GQL Query

-The GitLab plugin allows you to set up configurable data streams for any kind of GQL query.
+The GitLab data source allows you to set up configurable data streams for any kind of GQL query.
 If you need help using GQL, please refer to: GraphQL

 Query: